Search within this section

 US GAAP does not contain detailed guidance on how to record profits or losses under the equity method when an investor also has other investments in the investee that are not subject to the equity method of accounting.

 Unless an entity has incurred a legal or constructive obligation, losses in excess of the investment are not recognized (IAS 28.39).
-The concept of an imminent return to profitable operations does not exist under IFRS.
+The concept of an imminent return to profitable operations does not exist under IFRS Accounting Standards.

-IFRS contains detailed guidance on how to record profits or losses under the equity method when an investor also has other investments in the investee that are not subject to the equity method of accounting (e.g., debt or preferred shares) (IAS 28.38).
+IFRS Accounting Standards contain detailed guidance on how to record profits or losses under the equity method when an investor also has other investments in the investee that are not subject to the equity method of accounting (e.g., debt or preferred shares) (IAS 28.38).
 Therefore, differences could arise.

 If an investment no longer qualifies for equity method accounting (for example, due to a decrease in the level of ownership), the investment’s initial basis is the previous carrying amount of the investment.

 If an entity loses significant influence or joint control over an equity method investment and the retained interest is a financial asset, the entity should measure the retained interest at fair value.
 The resulting gain or loss is recognized in the income statement.
-There is no measurement alternative for such an investment under IFRS (see SD 7.3).
+There is no measurement alternative for such an investment under IFRS Accounting Standards (see SD 7.7).

 In contrast, if an investment in an associate becomes an investment in a joint venture, or vice versa, such that the equity method of accounting continues to apply, no gain or loss is recognized in the income statement.